limapiraju/limapiraju/README.md

 - 🎥 Visite também o meu canal no YouTube: https://www.youtube.com/@KilyTheDog

 **ENG**
-- 👋 Hi, I’m Marcos Lima.
+- 👋 Hi there!
+I’m Marcos Lima.
 I'm a psychologist and I hold a Bachelor’s degree in psychology and a Master’s degree in Behavioral Science (research area's concentration: cognition and behavioral neuroscience) at the University of Brasília (UnB), Brazil.
 - 👀 Although my research area is mainly focused on cognitive psychology, my interests also include Python, R, PsychoPy, statistics, and psychometrics.
 - 🌱 I’m currently in my final year of my PhD (expected completion in December 2023).
 - 📫 You can find more information about me on my website (only in Brazilian Portuguese): https://sites.google.com/view/marcoslima/início